openwisp/openwisp-controller/docs/user/device-config-status.rst

 ``deactivated``
 ---------------

 The device has been deactivated.
-Its configuration has been completely removed, and it is no longer managed by OpenWISP.
+The configuration applied through OpenWISP has been removed, and any other operation to manage the device will be prevented or rejected.